Stella Price: Casting

-The character of Stella and Collins casting in the role were announced on 15 April 2011, along with Stella's boyfriend, Karl Munro (John Michie).
+The character of Stella and Collins casting in the role were announced on 15 April 2011, along with that of Stella's boyfriend, Karl Munro (John Michie).
 Collins said of her casting: "I am honoured to be joining the cast of Coronation Street.
 The show has been part of my life since I was a child so to become a part of it is extremely exciting."
 Coronation Street executive producer Kieran Roberts said, "I'm thrilled to be welcoming John and Michelle to the cast of Coronation Street.
 As Robbie Ross in Taggart, John has kept viewers on the edge of their seats for the last ten years.
 Karl is a very different character for him, though, and the ladies of Weatherfield need to watch themselves as this sexy charmer will quickly make his presence felt.
 Michelle's acting credentials are first class with more than a decade leading some brilliant and memorable drama series.
 Of course Michelle's soap credentials are superb and in the same way she made Cindy Beale one of EastEnders most memorable bitches, I am certain she is going to be fantastic as the warm, funny, steely, flawed and larger-than-life northern matriarch Stella."

 It was stated that Stella would be joined by her daughter, Eva, who had yet to be cast.
 It was announced on 4 May 2011 that Catherine Tyldesley had been cast as Eva.
 Collins later revealed that she joined the show in order to have the financial security to ensure that her daughter can go to university.
 She began filming her scenes on 1 May.
 Other actresses who auditioned for the role of Stella included Lisa Maxwell, Sarah Jane Buckley and Jacqueline Leonard.
 Lisa Stansfield was also considered, but she turned it down as she was unable to commit to the soap for three years.
-Collins commutes from north London to Manchester, where Coronation Street is filmed, for the role.
-She made her first screen appearance on 16 June 2011.
+Collins, who commuted from North London to Manchester where Coronation Street is filmed, made her first screen appearance on 16 June 2011.
 In May 2012, rumours began that Collins had quit Coronation Street to spend more time with her daughter.
 However, Collins stated that she was not leaving the soap and just signed a new twelve-month contract.
 She added "I'm really enjoying playing Stella and have made some firm friends on the cast."